bmohanty35/Customer_Churn_prediction/README.md

 This indicates a class imbalance problem, which the model hasn't fully overcome.

 ## 7. Model Saving
-To reuse or deploy the trained model without retraining.del later without retraining.
+To reuse or deploy the trained model without retraining.